Living Christmas Tree Tips

-Living Christmas tree tips.
-Every year you buy a Christmas tree, bring it home for a few weeks, then leave it out on the sidewalk for the recycling truck.
-Seems like a waste, doesn't it?
+Living Christmas tree tips for choosing a tree.
+Every year, you buy a Christmas tree, bring it home for a few weeks, and then leave it on the sidewalk for the recycling truck.
+It seems like a waste, doesn't it?

 Consider buying a living Christmas tree this year instead of a cut one.
-A living Christmas tree is a bit more work, but they do have their pluses: they're not as messy because they won't have as much needle drop.
+A living Christmas tree is a bit more work, but it does have its pluses: it's not as messy because it won't have as much needle drop.

 You may, however, have to make some compromises on size.
-If you want a 12-foot tree, for example, go for a cut one, because root balls on tall trees are prohibitively large.
+For example, if you want a 12-foot tree, go for a cut one because root balls on tall trees are prohibitively large.
 If you're determined, however, you can make it work with these living Christmas tree tips.

 Living Christmas Tree Tips For Choosing a Tree